DevelappersGmbH/RedmineHourglassNet/README.md

 ## Project Status

 The REST-API itself contains a whole bunch of functionality.
 This wrapper is still under development.
 New functions will be added successively.

 ## Contribution

-As already mentioned, the API is very powerful and it takes some time to implement all of it.
-Contribution requests are very welcome.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/DevelappersGmbH/RedmineHourglassNet).
+Please check the [contribution guide](CONTRIBUTING.md).This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to our [code of conduct](CODE_OF_CONDUCT.md).